 When you plant the good seed of faith in the field of your mind, how is it possible for something other than the seeds that you planted to grow?
 How is it possible for you to have thoughts other than the thoughts you first conceived?
 The answer is: An enemy has done this.

 An enemy is anyone who opposes your willful thoughts and intentions for your life.
 An enemy is someone who plants seeds of doubt in your mind that will ultimately cause you to fail at whatever you have purposed to do or accomplish in your life.
-For example, the results of your last mammogram came back positive for breast cancer.
+For example, your last mammogram results returned positive for breast cancer.
 You begin to meditate on Isaiah 53:5.
 “But He was wounded for my transgressions, He was bruised for my iniquities; the chastisement for my peace was upon Him, and by His stripes, I am healed.”
-You start speaking to your circumstances with faith, all the while you continue to meditate. “…Whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says” (Mark 11:23).
+You start speaking to your circumstances with faith, and all the while you continue to meditate. “…Whoever says to this mountain, ‘Be removed and be cast into the sea,’ and does not doubt in his heart, but believes that those things he says will be done, he will have whatever he says” (Mark 11:23).

 No sooner than you finish meditating on the word of God, the telephone rings; it’s your friend Betty.
-“Girl, I heard you the doctor diagnosed you with breast cancer!
+“Girl, I heard the doctor diagnosed you with breast cancer!
 Didn’t your mother die from breast cancer?”
 Now in this instance, Betty is an enemy.
-Betty allowed Satan to use her to sow a seed of doubt in your mind.
+Betty allowed Satan to use her to sow a seed of doubt in her mind.
 The truth is Satan is saying, “You can meditate all you want on the word of God.
 That cancer is hereditary; it killed your mother, and it will kill you too!”

 How to Prevent Stress

 It is so much easier to maintain preventive stress maintenance than it is to attack stress once it has begun to grow.
-Remember, you planted good seed in the field of your mind when you began to read, study, believe and meditate on the word of God.
+Remember, you planted good seed in the field of your mind when you began to read, study, believe, and meditate on the word of God.

-Stress is a bad seed, weeds that an enemy has planted in the field of your mind.
+Stress is a bad seed, a weed that an enemy has planted in the field of your mind.
 Anyone who influences your life can plant bad seeds in your mind, including your spouse, your co-worker, a sister, or a brother.
 However, if the seed of doubt finds its way into your field, stand firm and wait for the harvest.
 Do not waste time pulling up weeds.
 Let the weeds grow with the good seed.
 Whatever you do, do not stop feeding your good seed with words of faith.
 See yourself as blessed with all spiritual blessings operating in the kingdom of heaven, where the blessed can never remain stressed.